 5. Ask for Feedback to Make the Next Party Even better

-Follow up after the event for feedback from both team leaders and individual employees on what could be improved upon next time.
+Follow up after the event for feedback from both team leaders and individual employees on what could be improved upon next time and also get more office Party ideas.
 Happy Hours are an important part of growing company culture.
 The more engaging and fun you make them the better.